abrie/go-nam-taxi/README.md

 To develop a fast, friendly, fraud resistant, payment method for transportation in Namibia.

 #The plan and final outcome
 The initial designs employed a passenger tracking system coupled to a cash payment counter.
 This implementation involved computer vision and a machine learning algorithm, requiring only a mobile Android device coupled to our backend system.
-The approach had to be abandoned due to time constraints and other (uninteresting) issues.
-The system was then rapidly redesigned to scan QR codes as tickets.
+This approach had to be abandoned due to time constraints and other (uninteresting) issues.
+The system was then underwent a rapid redesign to scan QR codes as tickets.

-The prototype submitted at the Hackathon conclusion consists of two components:
+The prototype submitted at the hackathon's conclusion consists of two components:

 * The Server, providing a ticket transaction API and a web based administration interface.
 * Till for Taxi, an Android app to scan QR Code tickets and log transactions with GPS coordinates.